ozilla-dev/GenAI-Project/readme.md

-This is a project for the Generative AI class
+# Project Overview
+This is a personal project aimed at learning and experimenting with Large Language Models, text-to-image generation, and APIs.
+Because of this, it may have limitations with the LLM and text-to-image model used.

 # How to run
 First of all, you need an access token from HuggingFace to run the Large Language Model.
-You are allowed to use the one we used, but in case this one has expired, you can create your own token easily.

 Just follow these steps:
 Go to this website: https://huggingface.co/settings/tokens and create a new token.
 At the user permissions, check all boxes under the inference category.
 Then copy this token into the notebook under the section 'Accessing the API using the token'.